 Outreach Services (OS)

 Dakota State University reaches out to the community to provide services and expertise.
 This outreach has assisted a number of companies, educational institutions, and government entities.
-These services include, but are not limited to, the K-12 Data Center which provides various services to the school districts of South Dakota, and the Center for the Advancement of Health Information Technology which provides services to healthcare providers and other health IT-related entities or initiatives.
+These services include, but are not limited to, the K-12 Data Center which provides various services to the school districts of South Dakota, and the Center for the Advancement of Health Information Technology which provides services to healthcare providers and other health IT-related entities or initiatives, consumer engagement initiatives, and k-12 education materials.
 Outreach Services typically offers student employment and/or internship opportunities.
 To learn more about Outreach Services, please visit their website.

 Buildings/Grounds Maintenance: Building maintenance is provided by carpenters, electricians, and plumbers.
 Work is organized and scheduled on a regular and timely basis.
 Larger renovation projects and extensive repairs are scheduled during vacation periods.
 Grounds personnel maintain lawns, shrubbery,flower beds, walkways, and parking areas, remove snow, and perform other similar services.
 (See Snow Removal Policy, DSU Policy #01-40-00.)
 Day-to-day maintenance requests, emergency assistance, and information are handled through email, two-way radios, and cell phone/telephone.